The Effects of Data Quality on Machine Learning Performance on Tabular Data: Experimental setup

+\PaperLong{We briefly describe the respective measure chosen to evaluate the performance of the three different tasks.}

-\stitle{Classification.} Accuracy, the number of correct predictions over the number of total predictions, is the most common performance metric in classification tasks, but it can be misleading in imbalanced datasets.
-For example, a majority class prediction baseline yields a 90 \% accuracy on data that is naturally distributed among two classes with a ratio of 9:1.
-Therefore, we use $F_1$-score as it better accounts for class imbalance, which does exist in the used datasets.
-For instance. the Telco and Credit datasets are unbalanced in their target classes, with a 70/30 split or worse.
+\stitle{Classification} The most common performance metric in classification tasks is accuracy: the number of correct predictions over the number of total predictions.
+But accuracy can be misleading for imbalanced datasets.
+For example, a majority class prediction baseline yields a~90\% accuracy on data that is naturally distributed among two classes with a ratio of~9:1.
+Therefore, we use the $F_1$-\emph{score}: it better accounts for class imbalance, which does exist in our datasets.
+For instance, the \textsf{Telco} and \textsf{Credit} datasets are unbalanced in their target classes, with a~70/30 split or worse.
 Usually, the $F_1$-score is measured for a single target class, but as we do not make assumptions about the importance of the target class, we report the average of the $F_1$-scores over all target classes.

-\stitle{Regression.} Mean Squared Error is the commonly used metric to evaluate regression algorithms.
-However, it is highly dependent on the data domain, e.g., it is expected to be much larger for house prices than for movie ratings.
-As this makes comparisons of algorithm performance across datasets difficult, we use the Coefficient of Determination $R^{2}$, which measures the fraction of variance in the data that is explained by the regression model~\cite{lewis2015applied}.
-An $R^{2}$ of $1$ means that the model explains all variance, while a model that achieves an $R^{2}$ of $0$ is as good as one that always predicts the mean of the target feature regardless of the input.
-If $R^{2}$ is negative, the model's predictions are even less accurate than always predicting the mean.
+\stitle{Regression} Mean squared error~(MSE) is the commonly used metric to evaluate regression algorithms.
+However, it is highly dependent on the data domain,~e.g., it is expected to be much larger for house prices than for movie ratings.
+As this makes comparisons of algorithm performance across datasets difficult, we use the \emph{coefficient of determination}~$R^{2}$, which measures the fraction of variance in the data that is explained by the regression model~\cite{lewis2015applied}.
+An~$R^{2}$ of~$1$ means that the model explains all variance, while a model that achieves an~$R^{2}$ of~$0$ is as good as one that always predicts the mean of the target feature regardless of the input.
+If~$R^{2}$ is negative, the model's predictions are even less accurate than always predicting the mean.

-\stitle{Clustering.} The Mutual Information (MI) score describes how much information is shared between two clusters.
-This metric only recognizes if the same samples are grouped with the same other samples, regardless of the actual target labels.
-We use an adapted version of MI called the Adjusted Mutual Information (AMI)~\cite{NguyenEB09}.
-This version corrects the MI score for random choice and normalizes its value to a range between 0 and 1 which is necessary as the MI score tends to increase as the number of clusters increases, regardless of the quality of the clustering produced~\cite{vinh2010information}.
+\stitle{Clustering} The mutual information~(MI) score describes how much information is shared between two clusters.
+This metric applies only if the samples are grouped with the same others, regardless of the target labels.
+We use an adapted version of MI called the \emph{adjusted mutual information}~(AMI)~\cite{NguyenEB09}.
+This version corrects the MI score for random choice and normalizes its value to a range between~0 and~1, which is necessary as the MI score tends to increase as the number of clusters increases, regardless of the quality of the clustering produced~\cite{vinh2010information}.